top of page

 Me

-Hello!
-My name is Megan and I'm the owner and therapist of Pace Therapy.
+Hello, my name is Megan and I am the owner and veterinary physiotherapist at Pace Therapy.

-I have a love and passion for animals and am so excited and proud to be able to offer my services to all those that need it.
+I have always had a deep love for animals and feel incredibly proud to be able to offer professional physiotherapy services to support dogs in their recovery, performance, and long-term wellbeing.

 bottom of page